 David Mamet will write and direct the film, which HBO cautioned is in the very early stages of development (it’s still untitled).
 Barry Levinson, who won an Oscar for directing “Rain Man,” will serve as executive producer.

 Mr. Spector, 70, was convicted of second-degree murder last year; prosecutors successfully argued that the record producer shot Lana Clarkson, a struggling actress, in the foyer of his mansion in 2003.
-Mr. Spector’s lawyers as recently as March were still arguing in court for his release.
+Mr. Spector’s buy prednisone in canada lawyers as recently as March were still arguing in court for his release.

 It was an ugly end to a celebrated career.
 Starting in the late 1950s, Mr. Spector produced a stream of pop megahits, including “Be My Baby,” “Da Doo Ron Ron” and “You’ve Lost That Lovin’ Feeling.”
 He completed and mixed the unfinished tapes for the final Beatles album, “Let It Be.”